wilcoweb/ShaderGlass/README.md

 Built using Visual Studio 2022 using ISO C++ 20, Windows SDK 10.0.26100, Windows Capture API and DirectX 11.

-ShaderGlass includes a limited implementation of RetroArch shader back-end.
+ShaderGlass includes a limited implementation of RetroArch shader back-end using DirectX 11.
-[ShaderGen](ShaderGen) is a command-line tool for converting Slang shaders into .h files which can be merged into ShaderGlass.
-The conversion process requires:
+[ShaderGen](ShaderGen) is a command-line tool for converting Slang shaders into .h files which can be precompiled in ShaderGlass.
+The conversion process relies on:
 1. [glslang](https://github.com/KhronosGroup/glslang) for converting Slang/GLSL shaders to SPIR-V
 2. [SPIR-V cross-compiler](https://github.com/KhronosGroup/SPIRV-Cross) for converting those to HLSL (DX11 format)
 3. [Direct3D Shader Compiler (fxc.exe)](https://developer.microsoft.com/en-us/windows/downloads/windows-10-sdk/) for pre-compiling into bytecode